 The Foundation Council is the highest decision-making body in SCAHT.
 The council is entrusted with powers to meet the foundation’s objectives and takes the necessary measures to guarantee efficient functioning of SCAHT.
 The principal tasks of the Foundation Council include the supervision of the strategy development and priority setting in the areas of regulatory toxicology, applied toxicology research, education and services, as well as the administration of the foundation’s financial assets.
 The council appoints the SCAHT Director, the Management Board, the members of the Research Group Leader Committee, and the Science Advisory Board.
 It approves the annual report of SCAHT and conducts further tasks which are defined in detail in the statutes and regulations of the foundation.

 Dr Kathy Riklin

 Members of the Foundation Council

-Prof Nicolas Fasel (University of Lausanne), Prof Brigitte Galliot (University of Geneva), Dr Hugo Kupferschmidt (Tox Info Suisse), Prof em Werner Lutz, Dr Michael Matthes (scienceindustries), Prof Torsten Schwede (University of Basel), Dr Thomas Weiser (Swiss Society of Toxicology), Dr Inge Werner (Swiss Centre for Applied Ecotoxicology), Dr Cornel Wick (Physicians for the Protection of the Environment)
+Damaris Ammann (Tox Info Suisse), Prof Claudia Bagni (University of Lausanne), Dr Benoît Ferrari (Swiss Centre for Applied Ecotoxicology), Prof Brigitte Galliot (University of Geneva), Dr Michael Matthes (scienceindustries), Prof Torsten Schwede (University of Basel), Prof Shana Sturla (Swiss Society of Toxicology), Prof Sebastian Wendeborn (FHNW School of Life Sciences), Dr Cornel Wick (Physicians for the Protection of the Environment)